47 Orange Street

 - Transportation must be provided by the parent for ALL approved requests.

 - Requested school must meet COE eligibility and class size requirements.
-The only SJCSD schools eligible for 2018-19 are PV/PV Rawlings Elementary and The Webster School.
+The only SJCSD schools eligible for 2019-20 are Ocean Palms Elementary, PVPV/Rawlings Elementary, The Webster School, and Murray Middle School.

 - Parent must complete a separate application for each COE school to which the student would request consideration.
 Multiple students attending the same school will need to be on separate applications.